 There are the main exercises for the session:

-Burpees for adopted by the American army in 1942 to train soldiers and then taken on board by those fighting in Europe during the Second World War.
+Burpees were adopted by the American army in 1942 to train soldiers for combat and then taken on board by those fighting in Europe during the Second World War.
 They consist of two main movements that are good for cardio.

-Start by standing up with your feet shoulder width apart, jumping down into a plank position, then bring your feet up to your hands.
+Start by standing up with your feet shoulder width apart, jumping down into a plank position, then walk your feet up to your hands.

 Without stopping, jump up while raising your arms in the air before landing back in the starting position.